Kauhsa/pahkina/README.md

 ## Discoveries

 - JS annoyances leak a lot to TypeScript – well, that's not surprising, but lack of integer types etc. is annoying.
+In general, Java & Scala and other actually strongly typed languages.
 - Everything doesn't have TypeScript type declarations.
 Even things that do can be pretty weird to work with – imports do surprising things.
 - Java 8 Date API wipes the floor with moment.js, and I didn't quickly find a better candidate.
 Time zone always lurking in objects, everything is mutable, etc.
+- React is very good with TypeScript – no need for goofy `.propTypes` stuff.

 ## Stuff I was thinking